xinsu626/xinsu626.github.io/_posts/2021-04-04-info-539-using-t5-model-for-clinical-multitask-learning.markdown

 To-dos:

 - [ ] Move the source file to official course git repo
-- [ ] Add docker file
 - [ ] check the rubric

 # Introduction

 This tutorial is my final project in INFO 539 Statistical Natural Language Processing at The University of Arizona.
-In this tutorial, we will use Pytorch library and Hugging Face Transformers library to fine-tune Text-to-Text Transfer Transformer (T5) models in the form of multi-task learning for clinical negation detection and clinical semantic textual similarity (STS) tasks.
+In this tutorial, we will use Pytorch library and Hugging Face Transformers library to fine-tune the Text-to-Text Transfer Transformer (T5) ([Raffel et al., 2020](https://arxiv.org/abs/1910.10683)) model in the form of multi-task learning for clinical negation detection and clinical semantic textual similarity (STS) tasks.
 We will also investigate the different freezing strategies (freeze encoder or decoder during fine-tuning).

 ### Tools and Model

-The tools we will use are Pytorch 1.8.1, Hugging Face Transformers 4.4.2 and a pre-trained T5-base model.
-Pytorch is a general-purpose Python library for deep learning that can be used to build and train a variety of different deep learning models.
+The tools we will use are Pytorch 1.8.1, [Hugging Face Transformers](https://github.com/huggingface/transformers) 4.4.2 and a pre-trained T5-base model.
+[Pytorch](https://pytorch.org/) is a Python library for deep learning that can be used to build and train a variety of different deep learning models.
 The version of Pytorch that we will use in this tutorial is 1.8.1.
 Transformers is a Python library from Hugging Face that implements various transformer-based state-of-art natural language processing models.
 The version we will be using in this tutorial is 4.4.2.

-The model we will build and train is the pre-trained T5 model from Raffel et al., 2020.
+The model we will build and train is the pre-trained T5 model.
 The T5 model is a transformer-based sequence-to-sequence model (generative model).
 It is composed of a transformer-based encoder and a transformer-based decoder.
 Its input and output are both a sequence of words respectively.
 Encoder encodes the input sequence into some representations, and then decoder will decode these representations into the output sequence.
 The T5 model has been pre-trained on a large corpus of unlabeled text and has been widely applied to tasks such as machine translation and text summarization.
 It has achieved state-of-art performance on many natural language processing tasks.
-By using the T5 model, we aim to transfer the knowledge it learns from pre-training on a large number of general domains to our clinical negation detection and STS tasks.
-Then, we use multi-task learning to further improve the model's performance on both tasks.
-Raffel et al. 2020 provide T5 models of different sizes (number of parameters).
-In this tutorial, we will use the T5-base implementation from the Hugging Face Transformer library.
+By using the T5 model, we aim to transfer the knowledge it learns from pre-training on a large amount of general domain data to our clinical negation detection and STS tasks.
+We will use multi-task learning to further improve the model's performance on both tasks.
+In this tutorial, we will use the T5-base implementation from the Hugging Face Transformers library.

 ### Data and Tasks